 I have just finished an extended visit to Japan where I was lucky enough to be involved in a wide range of projects aimed at energising and advancing insight and market research.
-I am looking forward to sharing the benefits acquired from this trip with colleagues in North America and globally (find out about my October 2015 No Nonsense Tour of the USA by clicking here).
+I am looking forward to sharing the benefits acquired from this trip with colleagues in North America and globally.

 The approach in Japan was to provide an integrated collection of courses and materials to help move the insight profession forward, rather than just focusing on individual topics.

 The sorts of projects I was involved in included:

 Running training workshops with Shiggy Kishikawa’s JMRX organisation on topics as varied as:

 - Big data and advanced analytics

 - Trends in presenting